BMSVieira/moovie.js/README.md

 // Set player's volume to given number (0.5 is half the volume) demo.volume = 0.5

-// Set player's playbackRate to given number (0.5 is half the speed rate) demo.speed = 0.6
+// Set player's playbackRate to given number (0.1 to 8) demo.speed = 2

 ```